codescape/jira-scrum-poker/readme.md

 ## Compatibility Matrix

-The Scrum Poker plugin is compatible with Jira 7.5.0 and newer versions.
+Scrum Poker for Jira is compatible with Jira 7.6.0 and newer versions.

-We always try to develop the Scrum Poker plugin against the latest version of Jira to ensure support for new versions continuously.
+We always try to develop this app against the latest version of Jira to ensure support for new versions continuously.

 | Scrum Poker version | Jira version |
 |---------------------|--------------|